postgis/postgis/README.md

 Official chat room is the #postgis channel on the [freenode](https://freenode.net) network.

-To partecipate, point your preferred
+To participate, point your preferred
 [IRC client](https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients)
 to: